excdinc/3d-wapuu/readme.txt

 * Add several models for the 3D Printer.
 ### 3.0 - June 30 2016
 * Add Maya Binary files.
-* Add models that before processed Subdivision surface.
+* Add models that before the subdivision process.